shivakarthikeya27/Radar-System-using-Arduinoo/README.md

 Output Preview
-You can add images or GIFs here showing:
-The physical setup
 The radar sweep interface
 Detection of objects at various distances

-Add a screenshot or short GIF of your radar interface in action!

  Applications & Learning Outcomes
 Understanding of ultrasonic sensing and distance calculation